Killfaeh/PeguyEditor/README.md

 **Linux**

-Open a terminal and run these 2 commands.
+Open a console and run these 2 commands.

 ```bash
 sudo apt install nodejs